GrzegorzSzczepanek/Job-For-Everyone/README.md

 ## Features

 - **Search Engine**: Job For Everyone features a search engine that allows users to easily find papers of interest.
+Right now it may not work because our sql database is disabled for now.

     ![Search Engine](https://github.com/GrzegorzSzczepanek/SciHub/assets/113286903/753354e7-5cf2-493f-8741-1ea040497eec)